signavio/binge/README.md

 …
 ```

-Your client folder needs to contain a root-level folder for each local package, plus one additional folder that contains the global entry point to (the *root* of) your app.
+In our simplified example (see: [./examples/watch-app](./examples/watch-app)), our client folder contains a root-level folder for each local package.
+The ``app`` folder also is the global entry point to (the *root* of) our app.
-In our example (see: [./examples/watch-app](./examples/watch-app)), we name this folder ``app``.

 **Note:** binge supports nested local packages.
-However, we recommend you don't nest your packages.
-This reduces complexity and allow a clearer overview.
+However, we recommend we recommend not to nest too deeply to control complexity and allow a clearer overview.
+Also, make sure there are no dependency circles between (nested) packages.

 Local packages have the same structure as ordinary npm packages, except that they are **not versioned**.
+To include a reference to a local package include it in ``package.json`` as a *file reference*.

-The ``package.json`` in the root folder lists the local packages as dependencies:
+The ``package.json`` in the root folder lists the other local packages as dependencies:

 ```json
 {